PanosK92/SpartanEngine/readme.md

 - Comprehensive physics features.
 - CPU & GPU profiling.
 - XML support for data handling.
-- Thread pool for that can consume any workload.
+- Thread pool that can consume any workload.
 - Entity-component, event systems and most things you'll expect to find in a modern engine.
 - Wide file format support: 10+ for fonts, 20+ for audio, 30+ for images, and 40+ for models.